"It's such a secret place, the land of tears."

 (And if you are avoiding your grief and just going to others as another way to escape really feeling, you may find people avoiding you, as well...because they can't do the work of feeling for you.
 They may feel burdened by feelings that you need to bear.)

 You may want to seek others who have experienced extreme grief and grown from it.
-A grief support group can be helpful.
+A grief support group is often helpful.

 Talking to someone who has done their grief work can help.
 These are often people who feel safe who can listen without freaking out at your pain, who can help ground you.
 Sometimes an older relative can play this role.

-It can also be helpful to talk to a therapist, like myself, who specializes in grief work.
+It can also be helpful to talk to a therapist who specializes in grief work.
 I often recommend that people who are experiencing extreme grief attend our intensive Grief and Loss retreat to make their journey easier and more fruitful.
-For over twenty years, our retreats have helped hundreds of people heal from the pain of loss.
+For over twenty five years, our retreats have helped people heal from the pain of loss.

 ----------------------